Sixth-form Education: International Comparisons

 “to do a full timetable of courses”.

 I congratulate the hon.
 Gentleman on securing this debate.
 With his track record, he is the right person to be leading it.
-I suspect like many colleagues, I will be mentioning Lowestoft College, but does he agree that sixth-form colleges such as Lowestoft are the underfunded, unsung heroes of the British education system and that, with the right resources, they can play a key role in addressing this country’s productivity gap?
+I suspect like many colleagues, I will be mentioning my college, Lowestoft College, but does he agree that sixth-form colleges such as Lowestoft are the underfunded, unsung heroes of the British education system and that, with the right resources, they can play a key role in addressing this country’s productivity gap?

 The hon.
 Gentleman is right to praise Lowestoft College, which, like many colleges in the country, does a fantastic job on behalf of the young people it educates.
 He is also right to say that these colleges need to be properly funded to ensure they continue to do that good job into the future.

 In reality, the national funding rate—currently £4,000 for 16 and 17-year-olds and £3,300 for 18-year-olds—is calculated by taking the settlement arrived at between the Department for Education and the Treasury, and dividing it by the number of students in the 16 to 18 age group.
 It is no more sophisticated than that.
-In the independent sector, sixth form fees are higher than secondary fees to reflect the actual cost of delivery for this age group.
+In the independent sector, sixth-form fees are higher than secondary fees to reflect the actual cost of delivery for this age group.

 Does my hon.
 Friend accept the remarkable statistic that sixth-form colleges outperform all other 16 to 19 forms of institution across the country, as has been recorded by the Sixth Form Colleges Association in its wonderful manifesto?

 I thank my hon.
 Friend for rightly highlighting the high level of performance that sixth-form colleges deliver.
-He does a fantastic job as a governor of Luton Sixth Form College and as chair of the all-party group on sixth form colleges.
+He does a fantastic job as a governor of Luton Sixth-Form College and as chair of the all-party group on sixth-form colleges.

-There is now a significant gap between the funding made available to educate sixth formers and the actual cost of delivering the rounded, high-quality, curriculum we would all want to see well into the future.
+There is now a significant gap between the funding made available to educate sixth formers and the actual cost of delivering the rounded, high-quality curriculum we would all want to see well into the future.

 I commend the hon.
 Gentleman for securing this debate.
 I, too, have a highly acclaimed sixth-form college in my constituency, Richard Huish College.
 It has just been shortlisted for The Times Educational Supplement top sixth form awards, and I hope it might win—potentially beating Lowestoft College.
 Does the hon.
 Gentleman agree that with the budgetary cuts we have seen the enrichment courses—art, drama and sport—being dropped from many sixth-form colleges?
 It is often in such areas that the students who might not excel academically could excel.
 Might there not be a potential knock-on effect on mental health—everybody is talking about that—and spikes in young people’s mental health if we do not enable them to do these much more rounded courses, which are so beneficial?